 EHRLICHMAN: Now Dean says this.
-He says we have only two
+He says we have only

-pro blems with the aftermath in the White House.
+two problems with the aftermath in the White House.
 One is the fact that we made a referral to Kalmbach, but he said that can be explained.
 And, that's, that's no major problem.
-The other is the \$350,000 and that can be explained and need not be a major problem if it's clearly explained.
-And we have no, no problem with the aftermath.
+The other is the \$350,000 and that can be explained and need not be a major have no, no problem with the aftermath.